 We developed and published bid documents, assisted with contractor review and selection, and contributed to construction contract development.

-Construction is scheduled to begin May 15, 2025, and finish by Dec.
-15, 2025.
+Construction began May 15, 2025, and is estimated to finish by May 2026.
 LWCF will provide an on-site construction manager to coordinate with the contractor and the Sisters during the project.

 After construction, we will help commission the new nursing school including building systems, labs, and simulation spaces to make sure they are operational.
 This includes preparing classrooms, equipping skills labs, setting up technology and faculty spaces, and regulatory and safety compliance so the facility is ready for students